-13 N.Y.
-CPLR 203(g).
+15 NY CPLR 203(g).

-14 See Kamen v.
-Kemper Fin Servs, 500 US 90 (1991); Fed.
-R. Civ.
-P. 23.1.
-15 See Burnham v.
-Superior Court, 495 US 604, 618 (1990). in the United States or had a direct effect in the United States.
-This type of jurisdiction is governed by state 'long-arm' statutes, which can vary from state to state.16 A related defence is the doctrine of forum non conveniens, which holds that a court has discretion to dismiss a claim if there is an adequate alternative forum with a greater connection to the underlying misconduct.17 Courts consider a variety of factors in making this determination, with no single factor being dispositive.
+16 See Kamen v.
+Kemper Fin Servs, 500 US 90 (1991); Fed R Civ P 23.1.
+17 See Burnham v.
+Superior Court, 495 US 604, 618 (1990). if the fraudulent conduct either occurred in the United States or had a direct effect in the United States.
+This type of jurisdiction is governed by state 'long-arm' statutes, which can vary from state to state.18 A related defence is the doctrine of forum non conveniens, which holds that a court has discretion to dismiss a claim if there is an adequate alternative forum with a greater connection to the underlying misconduct.19 Courts consider a variety of factors in making this determination, with no single factor being dispositive.
 Like the issue of personal jurisdiction, forum non conveniens may be raised at the outset of a lawsuit and, if successful, will result in early dismissal.
 Unlike personal jurisdiction, the doctrine is discretionary, making it harder to successfully appeal an unfavourable ruling.
 Fraud claims also are subject to a heightened pleading standard.
-For example, federal courts require claimants to 'state with particularity the circumstances constituting fraud,' including specific misstatements along with the speaker, time and place.18 This requirement may pose a problem for the victim of fraud, who is unlikely to be informed of the details of the scheme.
+For example, federal courts require claimants to 'state with particularity the circumstances constituting fraud', including specific misstatements along with the speaker, time and place.20 This requirement may pose a problem for a victim of fraud who is unlikely to be informed of the details of the scheme.
 Nevertheless, failure to plead sufficient details will result in dismissal.
 Of course, avoiding early dismissal is just the first step and does not prevent a defendant from establishing defences to the merits of the fraud claim - for example, that the conduct at issue was not fraudulent or was not the cause of the injury to the claimant, or that the claimant willingly participated in the scheme.
 One substantive issue that can pose a significant obstacle to fraud claims is whether the claimant fulfilled the duty to investigate the circumstances alleged to constitute the fraud.
-If a fraudulent misrepresentation involves facts that are known to the victim, or that are obvious to the victim, then courts may conclude that the victim's alleged reliance on the misrepresentation was not justified, thereby precluding recovery.
+If a fraudulent misrepresentation involves facts that are known to the victim, or that are obvious to the victim, courts may conclude that the victim's alleged reliance on the misrepresentation was not justified, thereby precluding recovery.
 The fraud laws vary across the 50 states on this issue.
 Some require victims to conduct a reasonable investigation whenever they are aware of facts indicating that the perpetrators' representations may be false.
-Others provide that mere suspicious circumstances do not trigger a duty to investigate and a victim may claim justifiable reliance on the misrepresentation, even if a reasonable investigation would have uncovered the fraud.
+Others provide that mere suspicious circumstances do not trigger a duty to investigate, and that a victim may claim justifiable reliance on the misrepresentation even if a reasonable investigation would have uncovered the fraud.
 A related obstacle arises in the context of fraud claims based on concealment or non-disclosure of information.
 If a perpetrator intentionally conceals a material fact and prevents the victim from discovering it, then a fraud claim may be pursued.
-On the other hand, simply failing to disclose a material fact is actionable only if the perpetrator is under a duty to the victim to exercise reasonable care to disclose the fact in question.19 16 For example, N.Y.
-CPLR 302.
+On the other hand, simply failing to disclose a material fact is actionable only if the perpetrator is under a duty to the victim to exercise reasonable care to disclose the fact in question.21 III SEIZURE AND EVIDENCE i Securing assets and proceeds State law governs the procedure for securing assets, either before or after a judgment.
+Even if the litigation occurs in federal court, the federal rules provide that state law governs 18 For example, NY CPLR 302.

-See Piper Aircraft Co v.
+19 See Piper Aircraft Co v.
 Reyno, 454 US 235 (1981); Islamic Republic of Iran v.
-Pahlavi, 62 N.Y.2d 474 (1985).
+Pahlavi, 62 NY2d 474 (1985).
+20 Fed R Civ P 9(b).

-18 Fed.
-R. Civ.
-P. 9(b).